Derwent Valley Council

 Derwent Valley Council is a local government body situated in southern-central Tasmania, west of Hobart.
 Derwent Valley is classified as a rural local government area and has a population of 10,290, it includes the localities of Bushy Park, Maydena and Strathgordon, with New Norfolk the major, principal town.

 History and attributes

 Derwent Valley was established on 2 April 1994, it was previously known as the New Norfolk Municipal Council.
 Derwent Valley is classified as rural, agricultural and large (RAL) under the Australian Classification of Local Governments.

 The Tarn Shelf within Mount Field National Park is located within the region and is an area of significant botanic interest.

-One unique plant that is only found in this area is a cross between the King Billy and Huon Pine.
+Council

-Current council
+Current composition

-The council logo depicts an oast house (a kiln for drying hops), trees and a roll of paper which are representative of major industries in the municipality.
+The current logo replaced an older logo that depicted an oast house (a kiln for drying hops), trees and a roll of paper which are representative of major industries in the municipality.

 The current Council was elected in 2022: